The Ultimate 3-Week Bali and Lombok Itinerary for Families with Kids

 - 🛏️ Stay: Rice field villas, family resorts, nature escapes

-We stayed in a villa just outside the center — surrounded by palm trees, rice fields, and the sounds of frogs at night.
-It felt like a great place to recharge while still having easy access to the sights.
+We stayed in a villa just outside the center, surrounded by palm trees, rice fields and the sounds of frogs at night.

 Ubud is full of nature and discovery.
 Whether you’re climbing to a waterfall or taking a slow walk along the rice terraces, it’s easy to turn a simple outing into a fun little adventure.
 Just keep in mind: Ubud looks peaceful, but it can get pretty busy in the center — so staying slightly outside the hustle is usually a good call.